FTC seeks to revive Meta monopoly lawsuit on appeal

 How established institutions -- agencies, courts, allied governments -- are likely to frame it.

-Federal courts apply antitrust statutes and precedent to evaluate market power in digital platforms.
+Federal courts apply antitrust statutes and precedent to evaluate claims of monopoly maintenance in digital markets.

 Civil Liberties View